-The Prophet laid down a clear cut example when he married Hazrat Khadijah (RA) when the Prophet was 25 years old and She was 40, having been married previously.
+The Prophet laid down a clear-cut example when he married to Hazrat Khadija bint Khuwaylid R.A when the Prophet was 25 years old and She was 40, having been married previously.
 If older women were so undesirable according to the modern standards, why did the Prophet (PBUH) marry an older woman?

 However, it seems as if not all men think in accordance with the modern marriage conditions of “younger is better”.
 In accordance to a survey, 77.3 percent of the young men in the Kingdom are willing to marry women who are divorcees.

 Commenting on the results of the survey, a senior official of the society, Mohammed Matbouli, stated that there is a perspective held by those women who are either spinsters, widows or divorced.
 He laid great stress upon the fact that this modern view is completely contrary to the religion of Islam and is not in line with any of the teachings of the Holy Prophet (PBUH).

 He also emphasized that the women who are divorced enjoy all of the legal, social and humanitarian rights.
 He also pointed out to the fact that several of the young men have marital convictions which are objective.
 This he attributed to an increased awareness and an education impact.

-Personally, I think that education is the best tool to get rid of such a mindset, which is prevalent across the Muslim world.
+Personally, I think that education is the best tool to get rid of such a mindset, which is prevalent in the Muslim world.

 Source: Arab News